-An A Level in Sociology is also a great choice for anyone with an interest in what lies behind how the various institutions of society operate; including the family, education, the media and law enforcement agencies.
+An A Level in Sociology is also a great choice for anyone with an interest in what lies behind how the various institutions of society operate; including the family, education and law enforcement agencies.
 It is great for developing a wider understanding of how cultural beliefs around the world operate to influence social policy.

-Families and Households with Research Methods
+Topic 1: Families and Households

 We will examine the role of the family, changing family patterns, family diversity and the life course, families and social policy, childhood and relationships within the family and sociological theories of the family.
-We will also examine research methods used by sociologists

-Education with Research Methods
+Topic 2: Education with Research Methods

-We will study sociological theories of education, the role and purpose of education, processes within school, differential educational achievement, class, gender, ethnicity, educational policy and research methods in the context of education
+We will study sociological theories of education, the role and purpose of education, processes within school, differential educational achievement, class, gender, ethnicity, educational policy and research methods in the context of education.

-Beliefs in Society
+Topic 3: Beliefs in Society

 We will investigate theories of religion, ideologies of science, religion and social change, whether or not there has been a decline of religion, postmodernity and beliefs, religion in a global context, religious organisations, movements and members and social patterns of belief and participation.

-Crime and Deviance with Theory and Methods
+Topic 4: Crime & Deviance with Theory and Methods

-We will analyse functionalist, strain and subcultural theories of crime and deviance, Labelling theory, Marxist theories of crime and deviance, Realist theories of crime and deviance, class, gender and ethnicity, the media and crime, globalisation, green crime, human rights and state crimes, control, punishment and victims, suicide, research methods and theory in context and how sociologists investigate and explain crime.
+We will analyse functionalist, strain and subcultural theories of crime and deviance, Labelling theory, Marxist theories of crime and deviance, Realist theories of crime and deviance, class, gender and ethnicity, the media and crime, globalisation, green crime, human rights and state crimes, control, punishment and victims, research methods and theory in context and how sociologists investigate and explain crime.

 In year two we will also revisit sociological theory and methods.
 The complete specification, together with past exam papers, can be seen on the AQA website. www.aqa.org.uk